-Marie is currently in rehearsal for DRUIDGREGORY which will be touring Galway in September/October 2020.
+Marie was recently seen in DRUIDGREGORY which will be toured Galway in September/October 2020.

 Marie recently appeared in the Druid production of EPIPHANY by Brian Watkins at the Town Hall Theatre, Galway during Galway International Arts Festival 2019.
 Prior to this she appeared in the role of Hazel in the Gate Theatre production of THE CHILDREN by Lucy Kirkwood and directed by Oonagh Murphy.

 In 2021, she will play the role of Mrs Paroo opposite Hugh Jackman & Sutton Foster in THE MUSIC MAN on Broadway.

 Other recent stage credits for Druid include the role of Queen Margaret in RICHARD III which will be revived later this year at the Gerald W. Lynch Theatre in New York for the Lincoln Centre White Light Festival; the role of Mag in a revival of THE BEAUTY QUEEN OF LEENANE by Martin McDonagh with performances in Ireland and the USA; multiple roles in DRUIDMURPHY Cycle which toured Ireland as well as performances in New York, Washington & the UK; multiple roles in DRUIDSHAKESPEARE Cycle in Ireland and New York ; and the role of Mommo in Tom Murphy's BRIGIT and BAILEGANGAIRE, all directed by Garry Hynes.